 Neighborhoods benefit from integrated pedestrian circulation systems that conveniently and safely link residents to businesses, public gathering places and other key destination points.
-Additionally, it is important to ensure appropriate connections are made to adjacent sidewalk, pathway systems and to nearby destinations in other districts.
+Additionally, it is important to ensure appropriate connections are made to adjacent sidewalks, pathway systems and to nearby destinations in other districts.
 In commercial areas, a new sidewalk will comfortably connect retail frontage and should provide extra seating and public space.

-1. Ensure all bicycle parking facilities are highly visible to intended users.
-The bicycle parking facilities shall not encroach on any area within the public right of way intended for use by pedestrians, nor shall they encroach on any emergency access areas.

-2. Provide walkways in residential settings to be a minimum five feet wide.

-3. Provide sidewalks along all street frontage.
-Sidewalks should be located in the right-of-way, unless there are space constraints.
+- 1. Ensure all bicycle parking facilities are highly visible to intended users.
+The bicycle parking facilities shall not encroach on any area within the public right of way intended for use by pedestrians, nor shall they encroach on any emergency access areas. - 2.
+Provide for walkways in residential settings to be a minimum five feet wide. - 3.
+Provide sidewalks along all street frontage.
+Sidewalks should be located in the right-of-way, unless there are space constraints. - 4.
+Provide sidewalks on both sides of the street in each new residential development to provide access for alternative modes of transportation throughout the neighborhood.

-4. Provide sidewalks on both sides of the street in each new residential development to provide access for alternative modes of transportation throughout the neighborhoods.
-5. Clearly mark and illuminate crosswalks to promote safety.
-Crosswalks in commercial and retail areas may have a change in surface material such as brick paving or stamped concrete.

-6. Encourage minimum 15 feet between curb to existing and proposed storefronts where feasible, to allow for a five foot amenity zone including landscaping, signage and lighting.

-7. Encourage additional space for outdoor café or sidewalk sale displays to help add activity and color to the consumer experience.

-8. Define pedestrian routes both visually and physically where they cross vehicular drive aisles.
+- 5. Clearly mark and illuminate crosswalks to promote safety.
+Crosswalks in commercial and retail areas may have a change in surface material such as brick paving or stamped concrete. - 6.
+Encourage minimum 15 feet between curb to existing and proposed storefronts where feasible, to allow for a five foot amenity zone including landscaping, signage and lighting. - 7.
+Encourage additional space for outdoor café or sidewalk sale displays to help add activity and color to the consumer experience. - 8.
+Define pedestrian routes both visually and physically where they cross vehicular drive aisles.
 Provide curb cuts in locations where sidewalks cross a road or driveway.

 9. Encourage installation of accent paving at special locations throughout the district.
-Unit pavers, exposed aggregate or other special paving will distinguish unique character uses within districts.
+Pavers, exposed aggregate, or other special paving will distinguish unique character uses within districts.